HoshiHamza/Vehicle-Traffic-Analysis/README.md

 ## Training
 For annotating the data, [Yolo Annotation tool](https://github.com/ManivannanMurugavel/YOLO-Annotation-Tool) is used.
 This is the link to the images used for training and their ground truth values [Training Data]().

+Training data contains:
+1. labels
-Training data contains labels, images(resized to 500 * 400), process.py and darknet folder.
+2. images(resized to 500 * 400)
+3. process.py
+4. darknet folder.

 Open Train.ipynb, copy Training data into google colab runtime.

 Darknet Folder Tree is below: